kuszewski/iris-k3s/README.md

 `kubectl create secret generic iris-key-secret --from-file=iris.key`

-This will add the iris.key file as a secret in Kubernetes.
+This will add the `iris.key` file as a secret in Kubernetes.
+Your key file *must* be named iris.key.
 This will be pulled into the IRIS pods by IKO.

 ### Create a Configuration Parameter File ConfigMap

 When using containers, IRIS is configured via the configuration parameter files.
-We've provided two in the IKO Samples directory that are good place to start.
+We've provided two in this repo that are a good place to start.
 Let's load them into Kubernetes.

+`cd <IRIS K3S>`
 `kubectl create cm iris-cpf --from-file data.cpf --from-file compute.cpf`

 To learn more about CPF, check out the IRIS documentation at: https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=RACS_CPF